Become eligible just by applying!

 - Your admissions application will serve as the scholarship application

-- Renewable for up to three years with an institutional GPA of 3.0 or better
+- Renewable for up to two years with an institutional GPA of 3.0 or better

 - 3.25 – 3.49 GPA will receive $1,500